 Are you available for custom work?

 I'm not available for new custom work at this time.
 However, if you have a specific need, feel free to contact me – I'm happy to point out talent in the space.

 Are you available for collabs?

 I tend to stay pretty busy, but, if you're an innovator who has time coming up on the horizon and a cool project you'd like to realize, I'm happy to talk.
-I'm primarily interested in collaborating with those who are provide a visible, active, positive presence in the community, and stand behind their words by using their real name.
+I'm primarily interested in collaborating with those who have created a visible, active, positive presence in the community, and those who stand behind their words by using their real name.

 Will you be supporting ClassicPress long-term?

 I believe in the guiding principles of ClassicPress and remain committed to supporting the project in a variety of ways.
 You can read more about my commitment to support ClassicPress.

 Where can I find a repo for x, y, or z?

 You can check the public repository – or, I have quite a few personal public gists that may hold what you're looking for.
 Some repositories and gists are private, so, if you're not finding something in particular, that's probably why.
 Feel free to make contact to be sure.

 Where can I send email?